Organize Your Construction Office Space

 Look for ways and space to do batch processing

-No matter how big or small your office space, these principles allow you to make the most of what you already have.
+No matter how big or small your office space is, these principles allow you to make the most of what you already have.
 And speaking of what you already have . . .

 Keep only what is necessary.
 Don’t waste your time storing the “stuff” you don’t want or need.
-Get rid of the things which are no longer of use.
-Dried up pens, cracked coffee mugs, and broken office equipment are all candidates for chucking.
+Get rid of the things which are no longer in use.
+Dried-up pens, cracked coffee mugs, and broken office equipment are all candidates for chucking.
 You know what I mean.
 There are likely plenty of things in your office space that need to be dealt with in one of three ways:

 Barbara Hemphill says, “Clutter is nothing more than postponed decisions.”

-The first step in establishing zones is to determine which spaces are communal and which are private.
+The first step in establishing zones is determining which spaces are communal and which are private.
 (Each of these will be handled in different ways when you get to the third fundamental.)

 Then, determine which functions will take place in each zone.
 Some zones are easier than others.
-For instance, what takes place in the storage zone is the placement and retrieval of stored items.
+For instance, the placement and retrieval of stored items take place in the storage zone.

 Other zones to consider are based simply on what types of tasks occur in each zone.
 A list might include: